Hany-Raaj/Stopwatch/README.md

 * Then type - npm start. <br/>

 When you type - **"npm start"** normally open this project on your web browser.
 If it takes more time you can write - http://localhost:3000 on your web browser.<br/> <br/>
-Notes - *Node.js* download link - https://nodejs.org/en/
+- *Node.js* download link - https://nodejs.org/en/